dmohsen23/XAI-Based-Data-Envelopment-Analysis-Target-Setting/README.md

 The Python portion focuses on applying multiple machine learning algorithms to the dataset.
 The model with the highest predictive performance is then selected for explainability analysis using the LIME method.

-The MATLAB code implements multi-objective optimization for DEA target setting.
+The MATLAB code implements counterfactual multi-objective optimization for DEA target setting.

 For more details about this research, you can refer to the original paper, which is available as open access: